Beta vulgaris (Garden Beet Group)

 -

-The Garden Beet Group of Beta vulgaris is what most would associate with the word "beet"– the round, swollen root vegetable commonly found in stores.
-The earthy-tasting vegetable has a number of cultivars in various colors though deep purple-red is the most well-known.
-While this plant is normally grown for its root, the leafy tops are edible as well.
+The Garden Beet Group is what most people would associate with the word "beet"– the round, swollen, root vegetable commonly found in stores.
+Native to Europe and the Mediterranean, the earthy-tasting vegetable is in the Amaranthaceae (Amaranth) family.
+It has a number of cultivars in various colors, although deep, purple-red is the most well known.
+This plant is normally grown for its root, but the leafy tops are edible as well (see Beta vulgaris [Leaf Beet Group]).

 Beets do best in full sun to partial shade and moist, rich, well-drained soil.
-While they can still grow well in partial shade, it will take longer for the plant to mature to harvestable size.
-They thrive in the cool temperatures of spring and fall although they can tolerate heat and humidity well.
+Although they can still grow well in partial shade, it will take longer for the plant to mature to harvestable size.
+They thrive in the cool temperatures of spring and fall but can tolerate heat and humidity well.
 However, they need consistent moisture in order to produce a good crop.

-When planting, direct-seed if possible– transplanting can disturb root development.
-Thin plants to 2-3 in apart.
-These plants can be grown in containers, doing best in a minimum size of 2 quarts and depth of 8 in.
-The plants can be harvested when the roots have grown to 1.5-3 in diameter, anywhere from 50-80 days after germination.
-Plant new beets in 3 week intervals for a continuous harvest.
+When planting, sow seeds directly in the ground, if possible, as transplanting can disturb root development.
+Thin plants to 2 to 3 inches apart.
+These plants can be grown in containers, doing best in a minimum size of 2 quarts and a depth of 8 inches.
+The plants can be harvested when the roots have grown to 1.5 to 3 inches in diameter, anywhere from 50 to 80 days after germination.
+Plant new beets in three-week intervals for a continuous harvest.

 - See this plant in the following landscape: